© Alex Kalmbach | Dreamstime.com

 A Vitamin B12 supplement may contain a few different forms of the vitamin, including cyanocobalamin, methylcobalamin, hydroxocobalamin, and adenosylcobalamin.
 While all these forms are capable of treating vitamin B2 deficiency, methylcobalamin is superior for oral use.
 The typical recommended dose for treating vitamin B12 deficiency is 2,000 micrograms per day.

-For information on food sources of vitamin B12, see “The Top B12 Foods for Every Diet,” where you’ll find information on the best dietary sources of vitamin B12 for meat-eaters, vegetarians, and vegans.
+For information on food sources of vitamin B12, see “The Top B12 Foods for Every Diet,” where you’ll find information on the best dietary sources of vitamin B12 for meat-eaters, vegetarians, and vegans alike.
+See also our posts “Vitamin B12 Shots May Provide Benefits for Chronic Fatigue” and “B Vitamins for Memory: Niacin Benefits for Alzheimer’s Disease.”

 Share Your Experience

-Do you have a vit B12 deficiency?
+Do you have a vitamin B12 deficiency?
 Or have you treated it in the past?
 What strategies work best for you?

 This post originally appeared in 2014 and has been updated.